thiagohrcosta/ubc-Cond-Expressions/README.md

 <hr>

+## MODULE 2: HOW TO DESIGN DATA - COND EXPRESSIONS

 In the first lesson from **module 2: How to Design Data - Cond Expressions**, we learn how to use the the multi-armed conditional (three in this case), testing some code and checking if it was writen correctly.

 The code given was: